dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 </body>
 ```

-GTM might then pass these data points into Snowplow as page level custom variables, for example.
+GTM might then pass these data points into DreamFactory as page level custom variables, for example.

 We might equally want to record these data points on catalogue pages, where multiple products are listed.
 In this case, we could pass the three data points (`productSku`, `productName` and `productPrice`) in for each product as follows: